tkillamsk/Obsidian-ocr/README.md

 # Setup
 Fill in "vault"(path to vault root) and "file_name"(ie "unsorted.md") vars.
 If You don't want to be asked on file deletion comment do_delete().
+To split notes from each othe use "#" sign.
+This will create a Task from note and add /n.

 # Run

 ```